Pierre Lecomte du Noüy

-Pierre Lecomte du Noüy ([ləkɔ̃t dy nwi]; 20 December 1883, Paris – 22 September 1947, New York City) was a French biophysicist and philosopher.
+Pierre Lecomte du Noüy ([ləkɔ̃t dy nwi]; 20 December 1883 – 22 September 1947) was a French biophysicist and philosopher.
 He is probably best remembered by scientists for his work on the surface tension, and other properties, of liquids.

-Life and work
+Early life and education

 Du Noüy was a descendant of the French dramatist Pierre Corneille.
-His mother wrote many novels, one of which, Amitié Amoureuse, was translated into 16 languages and ran for 600 editions in France.
-Born and educated in France, du Noüy obtained the degrees of LL.B., Ph.B., Sc.B., Ph.D., and Sc.D.
+His mother, Hermine Lecomte du Noüy, wrote many novels, one of which, Amitié Amoureuse, was translated into 16 languages and ran for 600 editions in France.

+Born and educated in Paris, France, du Noüy obtained the degrees of LL.B., Ph.B., Sc.B., Ph.D., and Sc.D.

+Career

 He was an associate member of the Rockefeller Institute working in Alexis Carrel's lab from 1920 through 1928, head for 10 years of the biophysics division of the Pasteur Institute, and the author of some 200 published papers.

-He invented the Tensiometer, a scientific apparatus that used his du Noüy ring method to measure the surface tension of liquids.
+He invented a tensiometer, a scientific apparatus that used his du Noüy ring method to measure the surface tension of liquids.

 Du Noüy believed that mankind should have confidence in science, but be aware that we know less about the material world than is commonly believed.